bevyengine/rfcs/rfcs/45-stageless.md

    1. This could be useful, but is a large design that can largely be considered independently of this work.
    2. How does this work for run criteria that are not locally defined?
 4. A more cohesive look at plugin definition and configuration strategies.
-5. A graph-based system ordering API for dense, complex dependencies.
+5. A [graph-based system ordering API](https://github.com/bevyengine/bevy/pull/2381) for dense, complex dependencies.
 6. Warn if systems that emit commands do not have an appropriate command-flushing ordering constraint.
 7. Run schedules without exclusive world access, inferring access based on the contents of the `Schedule`.
 8. Automatically add and remove systems based on `World` state to reduce schedule clutter and better support one-off logic.
-9. Tooling to force specific schedule execution orders: useful for debugging system order bugs and precomputing strategies.
+9. Tooling to force a specific schedule execution order: useful for debugging system order bugs and precomputing strategies.
 10. Better tools to tackle system execution order ambiguities.